usemanusai/jaegis-RAVERSE/RENDER_DEPLOYMENT_FIX_COMPLETE.md

 # ✅ RENDER DEPLOYMENT FIX - COMPLETE

-## 🎉 Status: DEPLOYMENT ERROR FIXED
+## 🎉 Status: ALL DEPLOYMENT ERRORS FIXED

-The Render deployment error has been identified and fixed.
+All Render deployment errors have been identified and fixed.
 The application should now deploy successfully.

 ---